Events

 “Wayfinding – Together in Wellness”

 Based on feedback and insights drawn from conversations, surveys, campus visits and events with the Community of Practice since the 2025 Wellness Summit, it is clear that post-secondary institutions are navigating new challenges with less resources.
-We bring people to navigate these challenges together at the HCA Wellness Summit.
-We value your experiences and perspectives to be pivotal in shaping a wellness-centered campus community.
+We invite people to navigate these challenges together at the HCA Wellness Summit and are excited to gather in person to explore this year’s theme: Wayfinding – Together in Wellness.

 Streams